-Is this the first time you filed an Idaho income tax return?
-It will take about 3 weeks to enter your account into our system.
-Until that time, the Idaho Refund status webpage won't recognize you and will report your return as "not entered in system."
-Add those 3 weeks to the estimates above to determine the approximate date you can expect to receive your refund.
+First time you filed an Idaho income tax return?
+It takes about 3 weeks to enter your account into our system.
+Until that time, we'll report your return as "not entered in system."
+Add those 3 weeks to the estimates above to determine your refund timeframe.

-Did you receive a letter from us asking for more information or to verify your identity?
-Your refund will be delayed until you provide the information requested, and we've been able to review it.
+Received a letter from us asking for more information?
+Your refund will be delayed until we get the requested information.
+It then will take about 6 weeks to finish the process.